Board and Executive Team

 Appointed 2021

-Bronwyn was appointed as Chief Scientist for CSIRO in June 2021, having previously held the position of Deputy Vice-Chancellor (Research and Enterprise) at Swinburne University.
+Bronwyn was appointed as the Deputy Vice Chancellor Research and Enterprise at the UNSW in July 2024.
+Bronwyn joined CSIRO as Chief Scientist in June 2021, having previously held the position of Deputy Vice-Chancellor (Research and Enterprise) at Swinburne University.
 She is an internationally recognised expert on carbon fibre and composite materials and was a founding Director of Swinburne’s Manufacturing Futures Research Institute.

 Bronwyn is a former Chair of the Australian Academy of Technology and Engineering (Victorian Division), a Fellow of the Academy of Technological Sciences and Engineering, a Fellow of the Royal Australian Chemical Institute and a Graduate of the Australian Institute of Company Directors.
-Bronwyn was a member of the National Quantum Advisory Committee and most recently appointed as Chair of the National Robotics Strategy Advisory Committee.
+Bronwyn was a member of the National Quantum Advisory Committee and was also appointed as Chair of the National Robotics Strategy Advisory Committee.

 Bronwyn is Chair of Museums Victoria’s Research Committee.